Last Updated on May 1, 2023

 However, the FDA specifies that you should not eat meat spreads or pates that need to be refrigerated, but the shelf-stable varieties are safe.
 While canned chicken is not a meat spread or pate, it is a product that is shelf-stable and can be eaten directly out of the can without heating.

-In other words, you can safely have canned chicken cold without the risk of listeria or any other harmful bacteria.
+In other words, you can safely have it cold without the risk of listeria contamination or any other harmful bacteria during pregnancy.
 So, enjoy it as it is, in a salad, in sandwiches, or in many more ways.
 Chicken salad, in particular, is something that is safer made at home – for more on this, read our chicken salad in pregnancy article.

 In conclusion, I hope you found this article helpful in breaking down the safety of eating canned chicken while you are pregnant.